 '''

-from flask_caching import Cache
+from flask.ext.cache import Cache

-from flask_blogging import BloggingEngine
+from flask.ext.blogging import BloggingEngine

-blogging_engine = BloggingEngine(app, storage, cache) '''
+blogging_engine = BloggingEngine(app, storage, cache)

+'''

 Flask-Blogging lets the developer pick the authentication that is suitable, and hence requires her to provide a way to load user information.
 You will need to provide a BloggingEngine.user_loader callback.
 This callback is used to load the user from the user_id that is stored for each blog post.
 Just as in Flask-Login, it should take the unicode user_id of a user, and return the corresponding user object.
 For example: